 Goals are important for the success of your doctoral journey.
 Setting goals in all areas of your life is a way to test the success of your work/life balance.
 Goals might include writing a certain number of words weekly, seeing movies with friends or families, finishing projects before a deadline.
 Whatever you plan to achieve, goals give your work/life balance a stronger sense of purpose and direction.

 Unexpected events happen in life.
 Sometimes learners will be justified in throwing aside the work/life balance for family emergencies, extreme burnout and other situations that require serious commitment.

 These events do not excuse you from getting back in touch with your work/life balance, and your ability to get back into a healthy lifestyle will be crucial to success in your doctoral journey.
 Recognize that unexpected events will happen, but accept that you will need to persevere and keep up good habits.

 7. Know a Bad Balance

 There are times when some learners may find a balance that seems “good enough,” even if it causes strain or stress occasionally.
 An example of this is having a flexible morning routine where you may not have clothes set out or where you tend to make breakfast shortly before leaving for work.
 Flaws might not ruin your balance, but it is important to save yourself needless stress by keeping life orderly.

 Are you ready to take the next step in your career?
 Grand Canyon University offers a variety of cutting-edge doctoral degree programs designed to prepare you to lead and innovate in your field.
-To learn more about the programs offered by the College of Doctoral Studies, visit our website or click on the Learn More Information button on this page.
+To learn more about the programs offered by the College of Doctoral Studies, such as our DBA in Marketing, click on the Learn More Information button on this page.